Preparing SVG Image

 Open this file in any editor that supports SVG files.
 Look through the code.
 All "g" tags mean "groups" - those groups which creation is demonstrated in the picture before.
 Add the "id" field to each group you need to manage.
 Remember that IDs have to be unique.

 Inline groups might have their own ID's due to some reasons.
-Elements inside of the groups might have classes; set classes to each element you need to react on hovering or selecting.
+Elements inside of the groups might have classes; set classes to each element you need to react on being hovered over or selected.
 All elements that belong to the same class have the same interactive settings, so be careful with setting them.
 Set the classes to the texts.

 <text class="info" transform="matrix(1 0 0 1 172.5244 131.3237)"><tspan x="0" y="0" fill="#996633" font-family="'ArialMT'" font-size="16.6934">Room 1</tspan><tspan x="-21.189" y="20.032" fill="#996633" font-family="'ArialMT'" font-size="16.6934">11' 0" x 13' 0"</tspan></text>